andrewheiss/ath-pelican/content/pages/uses.md

 - My secret for avoiding the siren call of the internet is [Freedom](https://freedom.to/).
 I have two blocklists: (1) *antisocial*, which blocks Facebook and Twitter, and (2) *nuclear*, which blocks everything.
 I generally turn on my antisocial blocklist for 4+ hours and write/develop away.
 I also use [Focus](http://www.focusapp.io/ "http://www.focusapp.io") to follow a kind of pomodoro schedule, but I sometimes miss notifications to take breaks.
 - I was an early convert to [Todo.txt](http://todotxt.com/) and used it for years until my tasks and projects got too unwieldy.
 I switched to [Taskpaper](https://www.taskpaper.com/) for a while before recently settling on [2Do](http://www.2doapp.com/) (due to [incredibly](https://www.macstories.net/stories/why-2do-is-my-new-favorite-ios-task-manager/) [positive](https://brooksreview.net/2016/01/2do/) reviews), and I'm in love.
 - [Fantastical 2](https://flexibits.com/fantastical)’s natural language input is a glorious thing.
-- I use [aText](https://www.trankynam.com/atext/) and [Keyboard Maestro](https://www.keyboardmaestro.com/main/) to replace and expand a ton of snippets and control my computer with the keyboard.
-I used to use [TextExpander](https://smilesoftware.com/textexpander), but now that they're a subscription-based expansion-as-a-service product, I've abandoned ship ([like lots of others](http://leancrew.com/all-this/2016/04/the-new-textexpander/)).
+- I use [Keyboard Maestro](https://www.keyboardmaestro.com/main/) to replace and expand a ton of snippets and control my computer with the keyboard.
+I used to use [TextExpander](https://smilesoftware.com/textexpander), but now that they're a subscription-based expansion-as-a-service product, I've abandoned ship ([like lots of others](http://leancrew.com/all-this/2016/04/the-new-textexpander/); [this script](https://github.com/rjames86/textexpander_to_keyboardmaestro) was invaluable for switching).
+I had initially switched to [aText](https://www.trankynam.com/atext/), but it wasn't very stable and snippets only expanded 75% of the time, which was odd.
 - I used to use [Geektool](http://projects.tynsoe.org/en/geektool/) to show weather, iTunes track information, and my todo lists on my desktop, but I recently switched to [Übersicht](http://tracesof.net/uebersicht/) and it's fantastic.
 - I use [Dropbox](https://www.dropbox.com) religiously and use [Crashplan](https://www.code42.com/crashplan/) to back up all the computers in our house to the cloud.
 - With all these little helper apps, I use [Bartender](https://www.macbartender.com/) to keep my menubar clean.